acritelli/cloudformation-unixtime/README.md

 The Lambda Function receives requests per the [CloudFormation Custom Resource request definition](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-requests.html).
 It looks for a `State` key in the `ResourceProperties` part of the request.
 It then reaches out to the [WorldTimeAPI](https://worldtimeapi.org/) to obtain a time object for the given European state.
 Assuming that a time is returned from the API, this is then returned to the Custom Resource for further use inside the stack.

-The function makes use of the [CloudFormation Helper Python library](https://github.com/aws-cloudformation/custom-resource-helper) to manage some of the specifics of dealing with CloudFormation requests, such as sending the response to the Presigned S3 URL.
+The Function makes use of the [CloudFormation Helper Python library](https://github.com/aws-cloudformation/custom-resource-helper) to manage some of the specifics of dealing with CloudFormation requests, such as sending the response to the Presigned S3 URL.
 The helper library also handles bubbling up exceptions to CloudFormation, as can be seen in the custom exception messages that are listed throughout the code.

-The function is designed to run in a Lambda Python 3.8 runtime.
+The Function is designed to run in a Lambda Python 3.8 runtime.

 ## CloudFormation Template

-The `unixtime.yaml` CloudFormation template provides an example of deploying and using the `UnixTime` Custom Resource.
-The template manages three resources:
+The `unixtime.yaml` CloudFormation Template provides an example of deploying and using the `UnixTime` Custom Resource.
+The Template manages three resources:

 |        Resource Name        |                                                              Description                                                              |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |